Categories

 Spider Stitch Crochet Video Tutorial

-Let me know in the comments what you think of the Spider stitch pattern and what else you could use it for!
+Let me know in the comments what you think of the crochet Spider stitch and the potholder pattern!
+Do you find the spider stitch easy or tricky?
+What would you use this stitch for?

 2 replies on “Crochet Spider Stitch Potholder”